Hamilton’s First Shipping Container Home Was Built in a Day

-The first-ever shipping container home in Hamilton was painted red to match the brick houses on the street – but that’s where the similaries end
+Hamilton’s first-ever shipping container home was painted red to match the brick houses on the street.
+But that’s where the similarities end.

 On Wonder Inc.’s website, the first thing visitors encounter is a quote by Rem Koolhaas: “People can inhabit anything.”
 It’s a sentiment that the Toronto interdisciplinary studio, known for its explorative takes on modular housing, take dead seriously.
-Led by Jason Halter, Wonder Inc. has experience designing container structures in China, the U.S. and Canada, which is why it was hand-selected to built Redhouse, the first shipping container home dropped, installed and built in Hamilton, Ont.
-And it only took a single June day to erect.
+Led by Jason Halter, Wonder Inc. has experience designing container structures in China, Canada, and the U.S., including in post-Katrina New Orleans.
+It’s no wonder why Wonder Inc. was selected to build Redhouse, the first shipping container home dropped, installed and built in Hamilton (Ontario).
+And it only took a single June day to erect it.

-After securing a building permit on a double-wide lot – one that had sat vacant for 50 years – Wonder Inc. designed an eight-container, three-storey residence resting on a 1,280-square-foot concrete base.
-“Our task was to rationalize what [the client] wanted, to orient the containers in such a way as to give separation for the individual bedrooms and to provide a massing that would be simple, and to potentially fit into the neighbourhood some way,” says Halter.
+After securing a building permit on a double-wide lot that had sat vacant for 50 years, Wonder Inc. designed an eight-container, three-storey house resting on a 1,280-square-foot concrete base.
+“Our task was four-fold.
+We had to rationalize what the client wanted and to orient the shipping containers in such a way as to give separation for the individual bedrooms in the home.
+We also had to provide a massing that would be simple.
+On top of that, it had to fit into the neighbourhood some way,” says Halter.
 And it’s the firm’s biggest container build to date.

-Consisting of an octet of 8-by-40-foot modified high-cube containers custom-fastened to a foundation, the building is painted in red polyurethane paint – a deliberate nod to the neighbourhood’s brick homes.
-Halter says the 2,560-square-foot structure will feature between four and six rooms; its ground floor will feature the kitchen – with an upcycled German system and refurbished radiators providing heat supplemented by a wood stove – as well as a living space, bathrooms, mechanical areas and storage, while the upper floor will house a master suite, additional bedrooms and a bathroom.
+The building is an octet of 8-by-40-foot modified high-cube containers custom-fastened to a foundation.
+It was painted in red polyurethane paint.
+This is a deliberate nod to the neighbourhood’s brick homes.
+Halter says the 2,560-square-foot structure will feature between four and six rooms.
+The ground floor will feature the kitchen.
+This will have an upcycled German system and refurbished radiators providing heat supplemented by a wood stove.
+Also on the ground floor is living space, bathrooms, mechanical areas and storage.
+The upper floor will house a master suite, additional bedrooms and a bathroom.
 Each bedroom features operable windows and balconies made from the shipping containers’ barn doors, fastened with steel grafting.
-The roof will be topped with photovoltaic panels, and the excess energy they generate will be fed back to the grid.
+The excess energy generated by the rooftop photovoltaic panels will be fed back to the grid.

 Though its layout will be flexible, its design was kept deliberately simple, embodying Wonder Inc.’s self-described lunch-bucket aesthetic.
-“Uncomplicated, systems-based, and resilient is how we would like to be seen,” says Halter.
-“God may be in the details, but mother nature is in the materials, and we love raw steel, Douglas fir plywood, solid woods and plain stone finishes.
-The ambition was to use a highly restrictive material palette: I had proposed fewer than five materials throughout.”
+“Uncomplicated, systems-based, and resilient,” says Halter.
+“God may be in the details, but mother nature is in the materials.
+We love raw steel, Douglas fir plywood, solid woods and plain stone finishes.
+The goal was to use a highly restrictive material palette: I had proposed fewer than five materials throughout.”

 To some of my architect friends, this is apocryphal, but to me, I welcome the chaos.” – Wonder Inc. partner Jason Halter

 Indeed, the building’s final incarnation is out of Wonder Inc.’s hands.
-But that’s the beauty of the shipping container: it’s a blank canvas.
-Since its proliferation in the mid-20th century, the shipping container been always held the imagination of experimental designers, and Halter – along with architects like Wes Jones – have built careers with them.
+But that’s the beauty of the shipping container: it’s a blank canvas perfect to design a home.
+Since its proliferation in the mid-20th century, the shipping container always held the imagination of experimental designers, and Halter – along with architects like Wes Jones – have built careers with them.

 They’re a format Halter believes can offer flexible, durable and cost-efficient housing solutions across the country – including the north.
-“In my mind, modified containers and hybrid versions we’ve designed and built are a super-efficient solution for housing challenges that require mid to long distance truck freight handling,” he says.
+“Our modified containers and hybrid versions are super-efficient solutions for housing challenges that require mid to long distance truck freight handling,” he says.
 “The built-in logistic component of the shipping container and their robust frame and overall resilient integral skins are tremendous assets for many areas of geographically and geologically diverse regions of Canada.”
+WONDERINC.COM

 Read about Pilot Coffee’s coffee-shop-in-a-container that dropped in Prince Edward County for the summer.